 Paragraph 30 of the Canada Grain Regulations specifies the maximum shrinkage allowance that may be made on the delivery of grain to any licensed elevator is zero.
 An order given by the Canadian Grain Commission provides the calculation of moisture shrinkage allowed for tough, damp, moist or wet grain artificially dried at the producer’s request at primary elevators.

-Sieves used in dockage assessment and grading procedures are listed in the Canada Grain Regulations.
-The accuracy of sieves used by the Canadian Grain Commission is regularly monitored.
+Sieves are devices used to separate material of different sizes and compositions used in dockage assessment and grading procedures.
+Sieves may be handheld or machine type.
+The accuracy of sieves used by the CGC is regularly monitored.

 See Chapter 3 of this guide, Specifications for sieves.